I'm a Celebrity...Get Me Out of Here! (British TV series): Spin-offs and specials

+A number of various one-off compilation and retrospective programmes have been aired over the years on ITV2 but have since been discontinued, with the exception of the annual Coming Out special, retitled A Castle Story for the 2020 series, which followed the third series but was moved to the main ITV channel from the fourth series onwards and is still being produced as of 2025.
+This episode documents the immediate aftermath of the campmates leaving the jungle, often showing them reuniting with their loved ones, their first meals, reflections on their time in camp before a final reunion party.

 ITV2 companion shows

-I'm a Celebrity...Get Me Out of Here!
+Get Me Out of Here!
 NOW!
 (2002–2015)

 A companion show, I'm a Celebrity...Get Me Out of Here!
 NOW!, was broadcast on ITV2 following every episode between 2002 and 2015.
 It had been aired since the first series, and featured a variety of presenters.
 The show was renamed and given the title I'm a Celebrity: Extra Camp in 2016.

 Extra Camp (2016–2019)

 The renamed companion show, I'm a Celebrity: Extra Camp was broadcast on ITV2 following each episode from 2016 to 2019.
 On 9 January 2020, it was announced that the series had been axed owing to high production costs.

 The Daily Drop (2020)

 On 20 October 2020, ITV announced that an online spin-off show called I'm a Celebrity...The Daily Drop would be aired alongside the 2020 series hosted by Vick Hope on ITV Hub.
 In October 2021, it was confirmed that The Daily Drop would not return in 2021.